StyraInc/opa-java/README.md

     public static void main(String[] args) throws Exception {
         System.out.println(new App().getGreeting());

-        // Create an OPA instance, this handles any state needed for inteacting
+        // Create an OPA instance, this handles any state needed for interacting
         // with OPA, and can be re-used for multiple requests if needed.
         String opaURL = "http://localhost:8181";
         OPAClient opa = new OPAClient(opaURL);